dishant-codes/dishant-codes/README.md

 - 🌱 I’m currently learning Frontend Web Development
 - 💬 Ask me about JavaScript or any tech related stuff
-- ⚡ Fun fact: I can develop and design projects self.
+- ⚡ Fun fact: I can develop and design any project self.